 That’s why choosing quality tyres is so important for your safety!
 They last longer and work much better.

 Another component that’s not often thought about until it fails is the battery.
 They often fail at the worst time, leaving you stranded when you’re in a hurry or it’s raining outside.

 Fortunately, AutoGuru now has mobile battery specialists available to come out to your vehicle and replace your battery, getting you back on the road again.
 You can even use Afterpay to have your battery fitted now and pay it off in four easy instalments.

-While clutches do not have a set kilometre or time interval for replacement, they do wear out over time, and will require replacing at some stage in your vehicles lifetime.
+While clutches do not have a set kilometre or time interval for replacement, they do wear out over time, and will require replacing at some stage in your vehicle's lifetime.

-Often, clutch replacements are one of the most expensive repairs you will have to carry out in your vehicle’s lifetime, due to the amount of labour time it takes to remove and refit the transmission, and if your vehicle is fitted with a dual-mass flywheel.
+Often, clutch replacements are one of the most expensive repairs you will have to carry out in your vehicle’s lifetime, due to the amount of labour time it takes to remove and refit the transmission, especially if your vehicle is fitted with a dual-mass flywheel.

 Finding a passion for cars from a young age, Joel carried out work experience as a mechanic whilst at school before starting an apprenticeship after finishing year 12.

 After almost 10 years on the tools and in customer service, he moved into the IT realm as a Data Analyst and In-House mechanic at AutoGuru.